Documentation of Exiland Backup

 - Old backup deleting errors (some files can be used by other application, and other reasons)

-- Insufficient disk space and ZIP-file creating termination
+- Insufficient disk space and archive file creating termination

 - Hard disk drive crash